basedanarki/ai-journalist/README.md

 Claude-Journalist leverages the power of the Claude 3 AI model to research, write, and edit high-quality articles on any given topic.
 It utilizes web search APIs to gather relevant information, analyzes the content, and generates well-structured, informative, and engaging articles that read as if they could be published in major media publications.

 ## Try it without code!
-If you want to try the AI journalist, but don't want to bother with code, you can use a modified version directly on the [HyperWrite Platform](https://app.hyperwriteai.com/personalassistant/tool/183607bc-a92d-4d7b-9b7d-358b4758b2c0).
+"If you want to try the AI journalist, but don't want to bother with code, you can use a modified version directly on the [HyperWrite Platform](https://app.hyperwriteai.com/personalassistant/tool/183607bc-a92d-4d7b-9b7d-358b4758b2c0).
 If you're a first-time user, you will be asked to sign in.
-Once you do so, come back and click this link again to go directly to the tool.
+Once you do so, come back and click this link again to go directly to the tool." -Shumer (his readme.md lol this is a cloutjack for basi. basi dw about it.)

 ## Workflow